boyohboyamibored/dotfiles/README.md

 # My Dotfiles
 These are my dotfiles.
-I use Hyprland with waybar on [Artix](https://www.artixlinux.org),
+I use  [Hyprland](https://www.hyprland.org) with waybar on [Artix Linux](https://www.artixlinux.org),
-You'll also find configs of other stuff.
+You'll also find configs for other stuff.